Manhattan Cruise Terminal: Notable incidents

+Current operation

+The current ship terminal now consists only of North River piers 88 and 90.

 For decades, the terminal was the only ocean-going passenger terminal in New York Harbor.
 Many major passenger ships have docked there, including the RMS Queen Mary 2 and Freedom of the Seas.
-With an upsurge in cruise ship traffic and the terminal's ability to comfortably handle only three large ships at a time, two new terminals have opened in the harbor — the Cape Liberty Cruise Port opened in 2004 in Bayonne, New Jersey (used by Royal Caribbean Cruise Line, Celebrity Cruises and Azamara Cruises), and the Brooklyn Cruise Terminal (used by the Queen Mary 2 and other ships of the Carnival Corporation cruise brands) opened in 2006 in Brooklyn.
+With an upsurge in cruise ship traffic and the terminal's ability to comfortably handle only three large ships at a time, two new terminals have opened in the harbor — the Cape Liberty Cruise Port opened in 2004 in Bayonne, New Jersey (used by Royal Caribbean Cruise Line, Celebrity Cruises and Azamara Cruises), and the Brooklyn Cruise Terminal (used by the Queen Mary 2 and other ships of the Carnival Corporation and MSC cruise brands) opened in 2006 in Brooklyn.